mikkkeldp/basic-cnn-lstm-image-captioning/README.md

 | [Tanti et al., (2017)](https://arxiv.org/pdf/1708.02043.pdf)  | 60.1   | 41.1   | 27.4   | 17.9   |
 | Ours                                                          | 57.91  | 34.33  | 25.52  | 3.14   |

+### Model Extensions
+##### Tune model
+Tune hyper parameters for problem.

+##### Alternate Pre-trained Image models for Feature Vector
+Instead of using VGG-16, consider a larger model that offers better performance on the ImageNet dataset, such as Inception or EfficientNet-B7

+##### Pre-trained Word Vectors
+The model learned the word vectors as part of fitting the model.
+Better performance may be achieved by using word vectors either pre-trained on the training dataset or trained on a much larger corpus of text, such as news articles or Wikipedia.

+##### Smaller Vocabulary
+A larger vocabulary of nearly eight thousand words was used in the development of the model.
+Many of the words supported may be misspellings or only used once in the entire dataset.
+Refine the vocabulary and reduce the size, perhaps by half.